LACOSAMIDE

 LACOSAMIDE contains lacosamide, which treats seizures by decreasing disorganized electrical activity in the brain.

-Don’t stop taking LACOSAMIDE even if your condition is controlled, as abrupt stopping may cause the recurrence of the seizures.
-Before taking LACOSAMIDE, inform your doctor if you are allergic to lacosamide or other ingredients.
-Inform your doctor if using other antiepileptics, prescription or non-prescription drugs, nutritional supplements, or herbal products.
-Inform your doctor if you are diagnosed with depression, severe renal impairment, arrhythmias (atrioventricular block, atrial fibrillation, and atrial flutter), severe heart failure, or a heart attack.
+Do not stop taking LACOSAMIDE even if your condition is controlled, as abrupt stopping may cause the recurrence of the seizures.
+Before taking LACOSAMIDE, inform your doctor if you are allergic to lacosamide or other ingredients, if you are using other antiepileptics, prescription or non-prescription drugs, nutritional supplements, or herbal products or if you are diagnosed with depression, severe renal impairment, arrhythmias (atrioventricular block, atrial fibrillation, and atrial flutter), severe heart failure, or a heart attack.

 Uses of LACOSAMIDE